eliranRP/phrasebe/README.md

 4. Click "Load unpacked" and select this folder: `phrasebe`.
 5. The extension icon will appear.
 Click it to open the popup.

+## How It Works

+1. **Text Selection**: Select any text on any webpage (mouse drag or keyboard selection)
+2. **Automatic Capture**: The content script detects the selection and sends it to the background script
+3. **Display in Popup**: When you click the extension icon, the popup automatically shows the selected text in the textarea
+4. **Multiple Selections**: Each new selection appends to the existing text in the textarea

 ## Debugging

 - Popup DevTools: Open popup → right-click inside → Inspect.
 - Background worker: `chrome://extensions/` → PhraseBE card → click "Service worker".
+- Content script: Use browser DevTools on any webpage → Console tab (content script logs appear here).
 - After file edits: On `chrome://extensions/`, click the circular Reload icon on the PhraseBE card, then reopen the popup.

 ## Build a Zip (no Node required)